mtholyoke/idp-utilities/README.md

 It then extracts three sets of files from `conf/services.xml`: metadata resolvers, attribute filters, and attribute resolvers.
 In all cases it excludes those with `/system/` in their path.

 **Second**, it compares the contents of the metadata providers file(s) with the contents of the `metadata/` directory to make sure all required files exist, and identify any extraneous metadata files.

+- Metadata files are examined to make sure they have not exceeded their `validUntil` attribute (if they have one) and that any SSL certificates in the file have not expired.

 - Metadata files that exist as the result of a `FileBackedHTTPMetadataProvider` are checked if present but not required.